KWR-Water/hgc/docs/source/api/hgc.io.rst

 ===================

 The aim of this import module is to partly automate importing water quality data.
-It takes csv and excel files.
+It takes csv and excel files (or pandas' dataframe).
 And can handle both ‘wide’ data formats (with each parameter stored in a different column) and ‘stacked’ data formats where all data is stored in 1 column.
 Features are automatically recognized using an algorithm for named entity recognition.